HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ## 3. Perform Disaster Recovery Operations

-When the hosts to be protected against disasters have already been added, select the hosts and click on the "Next" button to go to the disaster recovery configuration page:
+When the hosts to be protected against disasters have already been added, select the hosts and click on the **"Next"** button to go to the disaster recovery configuration page:

 ![hyperbdr-user-guide-to-tm-cae-block-storage-19.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-19.png)

 ### 3.1.
 Disaster Recovery Configuration

-On the Hops DR page, select the hosts to be protected against disasters, click on the "Setup DR" button, select "Block Storage" and follow the configuration steps:
+On the Hops DR page, select the hosts to be protected against disasters, click on the **"Setup DR"** button, select **"Block Storage"** and follow the configuration steps:

 ![hyperbdr-user-guide-to-tm-cae-block-storage-20.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-20.png)

-**Disaster recovery configuration step 1:** Specify DR Platform; Select the configuration information of the disaster recovery platform where the disaster recovery host is located, and click the 'Next' button.
+**Disaster recovery configuration step 1:** Specify DR Platform; Select the configuration information of the disaster recovery platform where the disaster recovery host is located, and click the **"Next"** button.

 >  If the disaster recovery platform information is empty, it means that no disaster recovery platform has been added yet.
-You need to perform "Storage Configuration" before proceeding with the next steps.
+You need to perform **"Storage Configuration"** before proceeding with the next steps.

-Choose 'Block Storage' as the storage type, and select the configured cloud platform and cloud synchronization gateway.
+Choose **"Block Storage"** as the storage type, and select the configured cloud platform and cloud synchronization gateway.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-21.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-21.png)

-**Disaster recovery configuration step 2:** Specify the 'Gateway', select the DR host, and add it to the 'Gateway', then click the 'Next' button.
+**Disaster recovery configuration step 2:** Specify the **"Gateway"**, select the DR host, and add it to the **"Gateway"**, then click the **"Next"** button.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-22.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-22.png)

 ![hyperbdr-user-guide-to-tm-cae-block-storage-23.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-23.png)

 **Disaster recovery configuration step 3:** Specify Volume Type; Choose the volume type used by the disaster recovery host on the target disaster recovery platform.
 If there are multiple volumes, you can configure them separately for system and data volumes.
-Once configured, click the 'Next' button.
+Once configured, click the **"Next"** button.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-24.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-24.png)